jorditosa/portfolio-next/content/studies.md

 Master applied to learn and focus to be able to build websites, from a frontend specialization, also including basic knowledge on backend and databases, being able to create a complete fullstack solution.

+---

+## Master Web and App development
+### Universitat Oberta de Catalunya

+**2022 - 2024**

+Master applied to learn and focus to be able to build websites, from a frontend specialization, also including basic knowledge on backend and databases, being able to create a complete fullstack solution.

+---

 ## Bussiness science diploma
 ### Universitat de Barcelona